JetSetIlly/Gopher2600/README.md

 	* https://github.com/JetBrains/JetBrainsMono
 	* licensed under the OFL-1.1 License

-Bother 6502.ts and Stella were used as reference for the Audio implementation.
+Both 6502.ts and Stella were used as reference for the Audio implementation.

 Some ideas for the fragment shader taken from: